StriveConsulting/backend-coding-challenge/README.md

 ## Submission

-You may host your API online, but you must provide a README for a local setup.
 Please provide all necessary documentation to be able to setup/access and consume your API.
+You optionally may host your API online.
 And of course, please provide a link to your repo.